Harhare18/Employee-Attrition-Analysis/README.md

 - There are very less attrition of the employee such as 441 of the male employee and 270 of the female employee has attrition.

 KPI 7:
-- Research and Developement department has a tarining time of last year is 100%.
+- Research and Developement department has a training time of last year is 100%.